Kottayam: Geography

 Kottayam has an average elevation of 3 m above sea level.
 It is situated in the basin of the Meenachil River and in the basin of the Vembanad backwaters, which are formed from several streams in the Western Ghats of the Idukki district.
 The town is situated near the inland estuary of Meenachil river where it empties into the Vembanad lake in Kumarakom.

 According to the division of places in Kerala based on altitudes, Kottayam is classified as a midland area.
 The general soil type is alluvial soil.
 The vegetation is mainly tropical evergreen and moist deciduous.
 The district features a mix of hills, back waters and paddy fields.

+The area under Kottayam Municipality is 55.40 square kilometers.
+Kottayam town, the headquarters of Kottayam district is situated in the central part of Kerala, in the Central Travancore region.
+It is situated in between 9°29' 46" N and 9º 37' 59" North latitude and 76°29' 22" E and 76°34' 24" East longitudes.

 Climate

 Under the Köppen climate classification, Kottayam has a Tropical monsoon climate (Am).

 The climate in this district is moderate and pleasant.
-Kottayam's proximity to the equator results in little seasonal temperature variation, with moderate to high levels of humidity.
+Kottayam's proximity to the equator results in little seasonal temperature variation, with moderate to high levels of humidity year-round.

 Kottayam district is bordered by Pathanamthitta district on the south, Alappuzha district on the west, Ernakulam district on the north and Idukki district on the east and northeast.